pagkly/Zed/Investopedia3/Restrictive Covenant.md

 Generally, the more negative covenants exist in a bond issue, the lower the interest rate on the debt will be since the restrictive covenants make the bonds safer in the eyes of investors.

 Restrictive covenants can also apply to real estate deals, where they include such reasonable provisions as not allowing pets or renovations without approval from the neighbors or community association.
-They can also place more-onerous restrictions on buyers, such as the number of tenants who can live in a property or even the timing of holiday decoration setup and removal.
-[These covenants are particularly prevalent in planned communities with homeowner’s associations](https://www.investopedia.com/articles/mortgages-real-estate/08/homeowners-associations-tips.asp).
-Payments received for the release of restrictive covenants of investment properties are treated as [capital gains](https://www.investopedia.com/terms/c/capitalgain.asp).
+They can also place more-onerous restrictions on buyers, such as the number of tenants who can live in a property or even the timing of holiday decoration setup and removal. [[These covenants are particularly prevalent in planned communities with homeowner’s associations]](https://www.investopedia.com/articles/mortgages-real-estate/08/homeowners-associations-tips.asp).
+Payments received for the release of restrictive covenants of investment properties are treated as [[capital gains]](https://www.investopedia.com/terms/c/capitalgain.asp).

 ## Examples of Restrictive Covenants in Real Estate